 - High-fiber foods include canned pumpkin, ground flaxseed, apples, lettuce, kelp, carrots, green beans, brown rice, strawberries, blueberries, and fiber supplements.

 - Keep your dog well-hydrated to effectively manage polydipsia or excessive thirst.

-Consult vet regarding medication and ins
+Consult vet regarding medication

 A low amount of carbohydrates